signal18/docs.signal18.io/02.installation/01.setup-instructions/03.filesystem-organisation/docs.md

 Packages installation will deploy a set of directories and files

-  - [x] /etc/replication-manager/
+  * `/etc/replication-manager/`
     Default and example conf file

-  - [x] /usr/share/replication-manager
+  * `/usr/share/replication-manager`
     Static files, templates haproxy and graphite services

-    The root of http server
+    The http server root directory:
-    /usr/share/replication-manager/dashboard
+    `/usr/share/replication-manager/dashboard`
-    The files used for non regression testing, example mysql conf files /usr/share/replication-manager/tests
+    The files used for non-regression testing, and example mysql configuration files:

-  - [x] /var/lib/replication-manager
+    `/usr/share/replication-manager/tests`

+  * `/var/lib/replication-manager`
-    A data directory used to bootstrap proxies and MariaDB local instances for reg tests, to backup binary logs, to store metrics
+    A data directory used to bootstrap proxies and MariaDB local instances for regression tests, to backup binary logs, to store metrics

-Log can be found in /var/log/replication-manager.log
+Logs can be found in `/var/log/replication-manager.log`.

-####  Archive hierarchy
+####  Archive (tar.gz) hierarchy

-- [x] /usr/local/replication-manager/ect
+* `/usr/local/replication-manager/etc`
   Default and example conf file

-- [x] /usr/local/replication-manager/share
+* `/usr/local/replication-manager/share`
   Static files, templates haproxy and graphite services

-  The root of http server /usr/local/replication-manager/share/dashboard
+  The http server root directory:
+  `/usr/local/replication-manager/share/dashboard`
-  The files used for non regression testing, example mysql conf files /usr/share/replication-manager/tests
+  The files used for non-regression testing, and example mysql configuration files:

-- [x] /usr/local/replication-manager/data
+  `/usr/share/replication-manager/tests`

+* `/usr/local/replication-manager/data`
-  A data directory used to bootstrap proxies and MariaDB local instances for reg tests, to backup binary logs, to store metrics
+  A data directory used to bootstrap proxies and MariaDB local instances for regression tests, to backup binary logs, to store metrics.